• Facebook

 In my Heart of Friendship pattern we used a sc, ch-1 join.

-In my new Bloomin Blanket we use a sc, ch-3 join.
+In Bloomin Blanket we use a sc, ch-3 join.

 Lay your squares out in rows and join them in strips.